nagarajec/digitalad/README.md

 Instructions to run the peoject:

-1. Import the git project to eclipse.
+1. Import the project to local directory using git bash
+2. Import the local directory project into eclipse using import->existing maven project
 2. Build the project
 3. Add  tomcat server and start it
 4. Add application to tomcat server and choose run on server.